Network insensitivity to parameter noise via adversarial regularization

-Unless stated otherwise, a dropout probability of 0.3 was used in the dropout models; the regularization parameter $\beta_{Rob}$ in our method was set to 0.25 and $\gamma$ in \gls{awp} was set to 0.1.
-When Gaussian noise was applied to the weights during the forward pass~\cite{Murray1994} a standard deviation of 0.3 was used.
+A dropout probability of 0.3 was used in the dropout models and $\gamma$ in \gls{awp} was set to 0.1.
+When Gaussian noise was applied to the weights during the forward pass \citep{Murray1994} a relative standard deviation of 0.3 times the weight magnitude was used ($\eta_{\text{train}}=0.3$).
 For Entropy-SGD, we set the number of inner iterations to 10 with a Langevin learning rate of 0.1.
 Because Entropy-SGD and \gls{abcd} have inner loops, the number of total epochs were reduced accordingly.
 All other models were trained for the same number of epochs (no early stopping) and the model with the highest validation accuracy was selected.

-We trained 168 models in parallel on a CPU cluster, with each model requiring on average 12 hours of compute time on a single CPU with 16 cores and 32Gb RAM.

 \paragraph{Effectiveness of adversarial weight attack}

 We examined the strength of our adversarial weight attack during inference and training.
 Standard networks trained using gradient descent alone with no additional regularization (Fig.~\ref{fig:attack_training}a, ``Standard'') were disrupted badly by our adversarial attack during inference ($\zeta=0.1$; final mean test accuracy $91.40\% \rightarrow 17.50\%$), and this was not ameliorated by further training.
 When our adversarial attack was implemented during training (Fig.~\ref{fig:attack_training}a, $\beta_\textnormal{rob}=0.1$), the trained network was protected from disruption both during training and during inference (final test accuracy $91.97\% \rightarrow 78.41\%$).